 Don’t snip your notches, as the fabric can stretch and unravel easily.
 Mark your notches by either a cutting a small triangle that sticks out or with a pin.

 Handle your fabric with care during cutting and sewing.
 As long as the raw edges are not finished or secured in a seam they can stretch easily and distort the shape of the pattern piece.
+Do not pull on it or pick it up by an edge or corner.

 A walking foot is your best friend when it comes to sweater knits.
 It prevents the fabric from stretching while you sew.
 If you don’t have a walking foot, lower the tension of the presser foot so the fabric can slide through the machine easily.